Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Rapid GPU-Assisted Search for Manifold Intersections

 where $a,b,c,d \in \mathbb{R}$ are the quantities to be solved for.
 Equation \eqref{precise} is a 4D linear equation with 4 unknowns, so it generically admits a unique solution.
-After solving for $a,b,c,$ and $d$, it is easy to see that the LHS and RHS of equation \eqref{precise} are themselves equal to the intersection point of the planes containing the two triangles; the values of $a,b,c,$ and $d$ determine whether this intersection point lies on each triangle itself.
+After solving for $a,b,c,$ and $d$, it is easy to see that the LHS and RHS of Equation \eqref{precise} are themselves equal to the intersection point of the planes containing the two triangles; the values of $a,b,c,$ and $d$ determine whether this intersection point lies inside each triangle itself.
 The conditions for the intersection to be in $T_{1}$ and $T_{2}$ are simple; we just need $a,b,c,d \geq 0$, $a+b \leq 1$, and $c+d \leq 1$.

-If the three conditions just given are not all satisfied, then it is confirmed that $T_{1}$ and $T_{2}$ do not intersect.
-If they are all satisfied, then the triangles do intersect and the intersection point is given by either side of Equation \eqref{precise}.
-Furthermore, if $T_{1}$ and $T_{2}$ are $T^{u1}_{ik}$ or $T^{u2}_{ik}$ and $T_{j\ell}^{s1}$ or $T_{j\ell}^{s2}$, respectively, we can actually use the values of $a,b,c,$ and $d$ to estimate a solution for the equation
+If the three conditions just given are not all satisfied, then $T_{1}$ and $T_{2}$ do not intersect.
+If they are all satisfied, then it is confirmed that the triangles do intersect and the intersection point is given by either side of Equation \eqref{precise}.
+Furthermore, if $T_{1}$ and $T_{2}$ are $T^{u1}_{ik}$ or $T^{u2}_{ik}$ and $T_{j\ell}^{s1}$ or $T_{j\ell}^{s2}$, respectively, we can actually use the values of $a,b,c,$ and $d$ to estimate a solution for the heteroclinic connection equation given at the beginning of Section \ref{layerSection}, repeated below: